parasiticfrisk/iNaturalist_references/static/markdown/Birds/Ornithology.md

 <!--
 title: Birds
 icon: crow
-tags: birds
-description: A collection of references for indentifying birds.
+description: A collection of reference materials for indentifying and understanding birds.
 -->
 ## Birds